edchau/DouglasDDS/README.md

-# Check in form Douglas Nguyen, DDS
+# Check in form for Douglas Nguyen, DDS (no longer in use)
 9600 Bolsa Avenue.
 Suite E
 Westminster, CA 92683
 <br/><br/>